A New Humanity

 By setting aside in his flesh the law with its commands and regulations.
 His purpose was to create in himself one new humanity out of the two, thus making peace [Eph 2:15 NIV]

-Paul states that out of the two groups, Jew and Gentile, He would make in Himself “one new humanity.”
+Paul states that out of the two groups, Jews and Gentiles, He would make “in Himself one new humanity.”
 This is a specific reference to the new humanity, consisting of the two groups, which comprised the old humanity, Jew and Gentile.
 However, in Him, those distinctions disappear.

-For in Christ Jesus neither circumcision availeth any thing, nor uncircumcision, but a new creature.
+For neither circumcision counts for anything, nor uncircumcision, but a new creation.
 [Gal 6:15]

 Earthly distinctions have no recognized standing.
 Paul clearly states that in Christ,